Cadasta/cadasta-docs/en/03-projects.md

 ![](/assets/cadasta-map-search.png)

+##### c.
+Click on My Location

+To zoom to your location, click the My Location button.

 #### 3. Create your project boundary.

 The next thing you need to do is create your project boundary by drawing either a rectangle or polygon on the map.